Simple methods to fix err_ssl_version_or_cipher_mismatch error in minutes.

 Ascertain the SSL Certificate

 Begin by checking your SSL Certificate.
-This should be your first task.
+This should be your first task to fix err_ssl_version_or_cipher_mismatch error.
 Moreover, you can view the certificate on chrome and perform a legitimate analysis.
 This analysis will be free, in-detailed, and structured too.
 You can do so with the help of many free online tools as well.

 All you need to do is insert your domain name and submit it.
 The tool will give you certificate details like issued to, issued from, domain name, encryption strength, etc.